ShokoAnime/Shokofin/README.md

 - [X] User data

-  - [X] Able to sync the watch data to/from Shoko on a per user basis in multiple ways.
+  - [X] Able to sync the watch data to/from Shoko on a per-user basis in multiple ways.
 And Shoko can further sync the to/from other linked services.

     - [X] During import.

-    - [X] Player events (play/pause/resumve/stop events)
+    - [X] Player events (play/pause/resume/stop events)

     - [X] After playback (stop event)